UC Merced English majors and recent English graduates are doing extraordinary things. Here are some of them:

 • Kaelyn Hughes ('22) was featured in the LA Times discussing the impact of AmeriCorps on her life and how her stipend helps her pay for tuition and rent, and also furthers her goals of becoming a teacher.

-• Andrew Hardy ('21) is working as a writer and copy editor for Mid-Valley Publications, where is writing is being published, and as a teacher of drama with Playhouse Merced's Play Anywhere! program, using his English degree in both positions.
+• Andrew Hardy ('21) is working as a writer and copy editor for Mid-Valley Publications, where his writing is being published, and as a teacher of drama with Playhouse Merced's Play Anywhere! program, using his English degree in both positions.

 • Jose Ramirez ('20), Mahealani Larosa ('22), and Emma Greenleaf ('20) wrote essays about digital performances in spring 2020, which were recently published in Shakespeare Bulletin.
 They are the first undergraduate students to be published in this prestigious academic journal, the leading journal for the study of Shakespeare in performance.